 Curtailment may be applied on allocated Long Term Transmission Rights including, where the case may be, on nominated Physical Transmission Rights.

 Long Term Transmission Rights may be curtailed after the Day-Ahead Firmness Deadline in the case of Force Majeure or emergency situation in accordance with Article 72 of Commission Regulation (EU) 2015/1222.
-For the avoidance of doubt, Long Term Transmission Rights when curtailed after the Day-Ahead Firmness Deadlines shall be curtailed in the same way as day-ahead and intraday capacity and compensated in accordance with the applicable legislation.
+For the avoidance of doubt, Long Term Transmission Rights when curtailed after the Day-Ahead Firmness Deadlines shall be curtailed in the same way as day-ahead capacity and compensated in accordance with the applicable legislation.

 In the case of Physical Transmission Rights, each Registered Participant affected by curtailment shall lose its right to transfer, return or nominate for physical use the concerned Physical Transmission Rights or to receive remuneration based on the Use-It-Or-Sell-It principle.
 In the case of Financial Transmission Rights, each Registered Participant affected by curtailment shall lose its right to transfer or return the concerned Financial Transmission Rights or to receive remuneration in accordance to Article 48.